 Demand for cleaning services is strong and stable, driven by trends in non-dwelling construction activity and the outsourcing of cleaning services.
-Governments and businesses are outsourcing cleaning as they concentrate on their core activities and services, and seek out further cost efficiencies in operations.
-A rise in demand for domestic cleaning services is resulting from high and dual-income households, and the progressive ageing of the population.
-Many in-home aged-care programs now offer cleaning services, particularly for disabled people.
+Governments and businesses are increasingly outsourcing cleaning as they concentrate on their core activities and services and seek out cost efficiencies in operations.
+Further, a rise in demand for residential cleaning services is resulting from high- and dual-income households and the progressive ageing of the population.
+Many in-home, aged-care programs now offer cleaning services, particularly for disabled people.

 Industry clients are increasingly seeking to bundle cleaning, catering, security, maintenance and related services under a single, multi-service contract arrangement... purchase to read more

 Industry Report - Starting a New Business Chapter